 Brukets framtid - workshop on the future of the mill - village participation

-Henrik Johanssonfrom Fantastic Studios and resilience consultant Vera Telemo led the workshop, using the process described under workshop above, that led to the The New Mill Town report.
+Henrik Johansson from Fantastic Studios, resilience consultant Vera Telemo, and Not Quite Co-Directors Karl Hallberg and Marcus Haraldsson led the workshop, using the process described under workshop above.

 The New Mill Town report